mrmlnc/grunt-bower-sync/README.md

       dependencies: true, // Use when copying `dependencies` section.
 Default: true
       devDependencies: false, // Use when copying `devDpendencies` section.
 Default: false
       peerDependencies: false, // Use when copying `peerDependencies` section.
 Default: false
       updateAndDelete: true, // Remove all files from dest that are not found in src.
-Default: false }
+Default: true }
   }
 }